Node bipartition for rigidity and localization of networks with heterogeneous sensing: Preliminaries

 \subsubsection{Generic property}

-A configuration $p$ is said to be generic if the coordinates of $p$ do not satisfy any non-zero polynomial equations with integer coefficients, and $(\mathcal{G},p)$ is called a generic framework.
-It is well-known that generic configurations are dense in the space of all configurations.
-The set of all non-generic frameworks is of measure zero\cite{lyjbb9.14}.
-In distance rigidity theory, Laman graphs are perhaps the most well-known due to their beautiful properties and simple construction process. \begin{definition} Graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ is called a Laman graph if $m=2n-3$ and there exist less than $2k-3$ edges for every subgraph of $\mathcal{G}$ with $k\geq 2$ vertices. \end{definition}
+A configuration $p$ is said to be {\it generic} if its coordinates do not satisfy any non-zero polynomial equations with integer coefficients. $(\mathcal{G},p)$ is called a {\it generic framework} if $p$ is generic.
+Generic configurations form a dense set, i.e., the set of all non-generic configurations is of measure zero\cite{lyjbb9.14}.

+In distance rigidity theory, Laman graphs are perhaps most well-known due to their elegant properties and simple construction process\cite{laman1970graphs}. \begin{definition}[Laman graph] Graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ is a Laman graph if $m=2n-3$ and there exist less than $2k-3$ edges for any subgraph of $\mathcal{G}$ with $k\geq 2$ vertices. \end{definition}
-An equivalent characterization is that a Laman graph can always be obtained by the Henneberg constructions\cite{lyjbb9.14}.
-Henneberg constructions include two types of operations: vertex addition and edge splitting.

-For distance/bearing/SA constrained frameworks, underlying graphs are discovered to play a key role in constructing (global) rigid frameworks.
+For distance/bearing/SA constrained frameworks, underlying graphs play a key role in determining (global) rigidity.
 Specifically, infinitesimal distance/bearing/SA rigidity is a generic property of the underlying graph.
-In other words, for a given graph $\mathcal{G}$, suppose that there exists one generic configuration $p\in\mathbb{R}^{nd}$ such that $(\mathcal{G},p)$ is infinitesimally distance/bearing/SA rigid.
+That is, given a graph $\mathcal{G}$, suppose that there exists one generic configuration $p\in\mathbb{R}^{nd}$ such that $(\mathcal{G},p)$ is infinitesimally distance/bearing/SA rigid.
 Then for any generic configuration $q\in\mathbb{R}^{nd}$, $(\mathcal{G},q)$ is infinitesimally distance/bearing/SA rigid \cite{lyjbb9.14,lyjb4,lyjbb10}.
-In distance rigidity theory, the following Laman's Theorem is well-known. \begin{lemma}[Laman's theorem\cite{lyjbb9.14}] In $\mathbb{R}^{2}$, a graph is generically minimally distance rigid if and only if it is a Laman graph. \end{lemma}

-In \cite{lyjb2}, the authors show that Laman graphs are generically bearing rigid.
-More interestingly, in $\mathbb{R}^{2}$, the generic bearing rigidity of a graph is equivalent to the existence of a Laman spanning subgraph.